List of Deadwood characters: Reverend Smith

 Reverend Henry Weston Smith (Ray McKinnon) is a kind Christian minister who, among other tasks, leads the funerals of many of the individuals who die in the course of the first season.
 Smith was a field nurse in the Civil War, serving at Shiloh and 2nd Manassas, until he received a "sign from God."
 He subsequently left his wife and children and became a reverend in Deadwood.

-When the plague arrives in camp Smith assists Calamity Jane and Doc Cochran in the "pest tent" (quarantine section).
+When the plague arrives in camp, Smith assists Calamity Jane and Doc Cochran in the "pest tent" (quarantine section).
 Over the course of the first season, Smith suffers from a brain tumor that gradually causes his mental and physical collapse.
-He suffers several seizures and starts hallucinating, and at one point doubts if Star and Bullock are his friends or just demons disguised as his friends.
+He suffers from several seizures and hallucinations, develops a deformation of his left eye, and at one point doubts if Star and Bullock are his friends or just demons disguised as his friends.
 As his condition deteriorates he suffers memory lapses and headaches, later becoming bedridden and housed at the prostitutes' quarters in The Gem, before Al takes his life in an act of mercy.
 Dan Dority and Johnny Burns watch as Al closes the reverend's eyes after saying, "You can go now, brother."